golikov1967/camel-examples/zip-file-processing/README.md

 You will see some logs showing the content of the files in the zip file & also see the unzipped files in the `target/unzipped` directory.

-You will need to Ctrl-C the process to quit & you can run `mvn clean camel:run` as many times as you like.
+You will need to Ctrl-C the process to quit.

 For more help see the Apache Camel documentation